Sign In Forgot Password

 Climate Change

 Woodlands has joined Religious Action Center-NY in its multi-year Climate Covenant.
 We have already achieved several of our legislative goals and, with RAC-NY, will continue to advocate for environmentally responsible legislation.
+We are so pleased that our efforts on behalf of the Climate Change Superfund Act resulted in its passage in the NYS legislature.
+The measure awaits Gov. Hochul’s signature.

 Post-Carding Campaign

-Leader: Andrea Olstein CETF@wct.org
+Leader: Andrea Olstein, CETF@wct.org

 CONTACTING OFFICIALS